-Information for 2017-18 will be available in late August.
-Bus Route Lookup
+Information for 2017-18 is available now.
+Find your route using our Bus Route Lookup

 Our drivers are the first contact many students have with school each morning and the last contact they have each afternoon.
 Our goal is to make that experience a safe, positive and caring one for all students.

 Bend-La Pine Schools operates transportation services for elementary students who live more than 1 mile from their schools and for secondary students who live more than 1.5 miles from their schools, as required by state law.

 Many students with special needs qualify for special transportation if they cannot access school without it.
 Special transportation must be included in the child’s individualized education plan (IEP).

 Only children eligible for transportation services will be transported.
 Parents may not ride buses with their students.
 Children who are not in school are not allowed to ride the bus.
 It is Bend-La Pine Schools’ goal to provide safe and economical student transportation.

 There are responsibilities and rules for each member involved in the transportation system: staff, students and parents.
 We ask parents to become familiar with the rules and procedures and discuss them with their child.